 First, make a list.

-The natural tendency is to list everything you could possibly need.
-Resist the temptation.
-Experienced motorcycle campers take a different approach.
-Their lists include only the stuff they absolutely can't do without.
-It's the only way to keep your load within the realistic limits of what you can actually pack on your bike.
+Resist the temptation to include everything you could possibly need.
+Try to limit yourself to the stuff you absolutely can't do without.
+This will keep your load within the realistic limits of what you can pack on your bike.

 Decide to cook or not to cook.

-Some campers pack MREs — meals ready to eat.
-They've come a long way in both flavor and convenience since the field rations you may have had in the service.
+If you choose not to cook, you can pack MREs — meals ready to eat.
 You can even heat them using an FRH — flameless ration heater.
 It takes about an ounce of water to activate the heating compound and in just a few minutes you have a hot, tasty and nutritious meal.

 Figure out how to pack your gear.

-How to pack the gear you've decided to take generally involves some hard luggage like panniers and some soft luggage like dry bags.
-Many biking campers use both, especially for trips of a longer duration.
-Hard-sided panniers that straddle the rear rack hold a ton of smaller stuff.
+Packing a motorcycle for camping generally involves some hard luggage like panniers, and some soft luggage like dry bags.
+You can also use both, especially for trips of a longer duration.
+Hard-sided panniers that straddle the rear rack can hold a ton of smaller stuff.
 Dry bags can be strapped on top across the width of the panniers.
 Make sure they're waterproof so your tent, sleeping bag, sleeping pad and extra clothing can all stay dry, even if you're caught in a sudden rain shower.

 Enjoy motorcycle celebrations even more when you camp.

-Camping is often less expensive than motel stays and will let you travel to even more motorcycle rallies.
+Camping is often less expensive than motel stays and it's a fun way to travel to motorcycle rallies.
 If you can't make it to those events, you can still experience them when you like and follow the AARP® Motorcycle Insurance Program from Foremost Facebook page.
-Foremost just brought you the action from Americade in Lake George, New York earlier this month.
-You can still see amazing photos and videos from the trip on our Facebook page.
-Starting August 7, Foremost will bring you more motorcycle excitement from Sturgis, South Dakota.

 The information contained in this page is provided for general informational purposes only.
 The information is provided by Foremost® and while we endeavor to keep the information up to date and correct, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the articles or the information, products, services or related graphics, if any, contained in the articles for any purpose.
 The information is not meant as professional or expert advice, and any reliance you place on such information is therefore strictly at your own risk.